 2018 Entries Closed!

-The competition aims to increase awareness of national and international justice issues in NZ through a national speech competition for students.
+Through this competition, we aim to increase awareness of national and international justice issues in Aotearoa.

 - Entries closed 10 December.
 Winners announced in early February